-The following are examples of road safety engineering treatments for higher speed limit roads, such as rural highways and main roads, explored during your visit to Road to Zero.
-Remember that the speed limit is a key factor in whether these road treatments will be effective.
+The following are examples of road safety engineering treatments for higher speed roads, such as rural highways and main roads, explored during the Road to Zero experience.
+Remember that the speed limit is a key factor in whether these treatments will be effective.